 Better Suited For Gaming

-With a tower system, you are free to upgrade the motherboard, CPU, RAM, storage, and graphics card with not too much effort.
+With a tower system, you can upgrade the motherboard, CPU, RAM, storage, and graphics card with little effort.

 With better capable hardware and superior cooling, it leaves the tower computer reigning supreme for gamers every time.

 A tower case usually has some air filtration to help keep dust out of it.
 This means you can get away with cleaning it out a little longer.